Lifetime value (LTV) shows the revenue generated by a new audience via subscriptions,

 and traffic volume (daily install count).

-A forecast can show your revenue both as a whole and individually for in-app payments, subscriptions, and in-app ads.
+A forecast can show your revenue both as a whole and for the individual revenue type:

-LTV prediction is only possible for verified in-app payments, subscriptions, and revenue from ironSource ads (ironSource is a monetization partner).
+- In-app ads.
+LTV prediction is only possible for revenue from ironSource ads (ironSource is a monetization partner).

 ironSource delay can lag for a few days, which might reduce the forecast accuracy in the first days after users installed your app.